rayzenai/file-manager/README.md

 This command will:

-1. Scan configured models that use the HasImages trait
+1. Scan configured models that use the HasMultimedia trait
 2. Process records in batches to avoid memory issues
 3. Create MediaMetadata records for existing images
 4. **Automatically fix incorrect MIME types** for existing records